lammps/lammps/doc/src/fix_deposit.rst

    The fix will try to detect it and stop with an error.

 None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.
-No global or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.
+This fix computes a global scalar, which can be accessed by various output commands.
+The scalar is the cumulative number of insertions.
+The scalar value calculated by this fix is “intensive”.
 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 This fix is not invoked during :doc:`energy minimization <minimize>`.

 Restrictions
 """"""""""""